 GNSS in open-sky conditions[1] is being received.

-Unless otherwise stated, the IUT is not transmitting
+Unless otherwise stated, the IUT is transmitting

 Unless otherwise stated, Congestion Control is enabled

 Unless otherwise stated, the IUT has the certificates available to successfully transmit BSMs for the duration of the test.

+Unless otherwise stated, the IUT is configured to transmit BSMs on a 10 MHz channel at vChannelNumber according to the built-in configuration and logic

+Unless otherwise stated, the IUT is configured to transmit BSMs using an 802.11 data rate of vDataRate

 Some TPs start from a different initial condition which is explicitly defined in the TP.
 However, the “initial state” defined above is the starting point before the different initial conditions are established.